 (47) Where special circumstances beyond the student's control have forced a student to withdraw from a unit after the unit census date, the student may apply for a remission/refund of the financial liability applicable associated with the unit in accordance with the Refund and Remissions Policy and Procedures current at the time the request is submitted.

 (48) Where a School cancels a unit offering, the Head of School responsible for the unit will advise any student enrolled in that unit.
 The School will ensure that any student withdrawn due to School cancellation is provided with an alternative unit offering where appropriate.
-The Head of School will provide the Director, Student Experience Team with written authorisation to withdraw the availability of the unit and to process any associated withdrawal of students.
+The Head of School will provide the Director, Student Administration Services with written authorisation to withdraw the availability of the unit and to process any associated withdrawal of students.

 (49) Students on Sanctions Students on student sanctions are not permitted to enrol in units.
 Students on sanctions may withdraw from units in accordance with the standard rules for Variation of Enrolment.

-(50) A student may, by giving notice in writing to the Director, Student Experience Team, take leave of absence for a specified period of up to one (1) year.
+(50) A student may, by giving notice in writing to the Director, Student Administration Services, take leave of absence for a specified period of up to one (1) year.
 A student may be granted more than one period of leave of absence, but the total period of leave of absence shall not normally exceed two (2) years.
 Leave of absence for a period in excess of one (1) year requires approval by the relevant Head of School.
 Honours students require the approval of the relevant Honours Coordinator before any period of leave of absence may be taken.

 (51) A student granted leave of absence for a specified period shall be treated as having taken leave of absence from the course and withdrawn from any enrolled units of study in the study period in which leave is commenced.
 The student's academic record shall be amended as appropriate (see Section 6 - ).

 (52) Leave of absence shall not normally be granted until a student has completed the requirements for at least one unit.